 - The Association of Atlantic Cities

-The Conference of Atlantic Arc Cities (CAAC) is an association, composed of 20 local authorities that represent almost 400 municipalities.
+Atlantic Cities is an association, composed of 20 local authorities that represent almost 400 municipalities.
 It was created on July 7, 2000 in Rennes, by M. Edmond Hervé (then Mayor of the City).
 The goal was to create a network with and for the cities placed at the edge of the Atlantic Ocean.
-Therefore, the Conference wishes to develop a collaborative relationship between its members and to enable them to be heard by the European institutions, without forgetting citizen dialogue at the continental level.
+Therefore, the platform wishes to develop a collaborative relationship between its members and to enable them to be heard by the European institutions, without forgetting citizen dialogue at the continental level.

 - Who are the members?

-The members of the CAAC are: Cork, Lisboa, Faro, Viana do Castelo, A Coruña, Avilés, Donostia San Sebastián, Gijón, Las Palmas de Gran Canaria, Santiago de Compostela, Santander, Diputación Foral de Gipuzkoa, La Rochelle Agglomération, Brest Métropole, Grand Poitiers, Cherbourg en Cotentin, Lorient Agglomération, Rennes et Rennes Métropole, Saint Nazaire Agglomération and Bretagne Développement Innovation.
-The official languages of the CAAC are: Spanish, Portuguese, French and English.
-Currently, the President of the Conference is Mr José Maria Costa, Mayor of Viana do Castelo and President of the Portuguese Delegation of the Committee to the Regions.
+The members are: Cork, Lisboa, Faro, Viana do Castelo, A Coruña, Avilés, Donostia San Sebastián, Gijón, Las Palmas de Gran Canaria, Santiago de Compostela, Santander, Diputación Foral de Gipuzkoa, La Rochelle Agglomération, Brest Métropole, Grand Poitiers, Cotentin Agglomeration, Lorient Agglomération, Rennes et Rennes Métropole and Saint Nazaire Agglomération.
+The official languages are: Spanish, Portuguese, French and English.
+Currently, the President of the Conference is Mr José Maria Costa, Mayor of Viana do Castelo and President of the Portuguese Delegation of the Committee of the Regions.

 - How it works?

 The General Assembly brings together the members of the association.
 This official body is intended to define the ideas and actions to be taken by the organization.
 Moreover, they debate on European themes with the aim to express their opinions and share experiences on different topics.